 Field-hunting tip

-Look in alkaline igneous rocks, pegmatites country — that is the host setting where fenaksite typically forms.
+Look in alkaline igneous rocks, pegmatites country, the host setting where fenaksite typically forms.
 If you start seeing aegirine, nepheline, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.